flaviagiammarino/blog-website/blog/inflation_autopilot.rst

 2.3.1 Training data
 --------------------------------------------------------------------------------------------------------------

-For training the candidate models during the AutoML experiment, we use the data up to December 2022.
+For training the candidate models during the AutoML experiment, we use the data from January 1960 to December 2022.

 .. code:: python